History of Cascades

 Construction begins at Cascades

 Construction begins on a 5-acre mixed-use development bordering Cascades Park, featuring apartments, townhomes, offices, retail, restaurants, event space, a boutique hotel and a community-envisioned historical plaza.
-Phase I of the project will open in late 2020.
+Phase I of the project opened in Spring 2021.

 Historical images sourced from the State Archives of Florida and floridamemory.com.